 Statement of Compliance with the QCA Corporate Governance Code

-The Board considers that RWS does not depart from any of the principles of the QCA and our statement of compliance below sets out how we comply.
-Our compliance with the QCA will be reviewed annually in line with the requirements of the QCA code.
+The Board considers that RWS does not depart from any of the principles of the QCA Code and our statement of compliance below sets out how we comply.
+Our compliance with the QCA Code is reviewed annually in line with its requirements.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders